raihannishat/PostgreSQL-And-MongoDB-EFCore-Provider/README.md

 ## OOP Principles and Considerations
 ### [1] Dependency Injection
 Using IServiceProvider to resolve repositories dynamically can be seen as a pragmatic approach to avoid manually managing repository instances.
-However, it can introduce a hidden dependency and reduce the clarity of the dependencies required by the UnitOfWork.

 ### [2] Single Responsibility Principle (SRP)
 The UnitOfWork class should manage the database context and coordinate transactions.
 By resolving repositories dynamically from the repository factory.